What is a consumer credit contract?

 For a personal loan, the establishment fee ranges anywhere from nil to around $250.
-Not all lenders charge all of the above fees, and the amounts can vary widely – so it’s really worth shopping around for the cheapest loan.
+Not all lenders charge all of the above fees, and the amounts can vary widely – so it’s really worth shopping around for the cheapest credit deal.
 Make sure you are aware of all loan conditions before signing the contract and seek advice and clarification if there is anything you do not understand.

 Back to top